jxph025319/edx-documentation/en_us/shared/video/additional_transcript_options.rst

 file name.

 For example, you have two videos, named video1.mp4 and video2.mp4, and their original transcripts are named video1.srt and video2.srt.
-When you add Spanish transcripts for these videos, you name them video1_es.srt and video2_es.srt.
+When you add Hindi transcripts for these videos, you name them video1_hi.srt and video2_hi.srt.
-Later, when you add Russian transcripts for the videos, you name them video1_ru.srt and video2_ru.srt.
+When you add Spanish transcripts for the videos, you name them video1_es.srt and video2_es.srt.

 To add a transcript to a video component, follow these steps.